h5py/h5py/news/create-new-attrs-directly.rst

 Bug fixes
 ---------

-* New attributes are created directly instead via a temporary attribute with subsequent renaming.
+* New attributes are created directly, instead of via a temporary attribute with subsequent renaming.
 This fixes overwriting attributes with ``track_order=True``.

 Building h5py
 -------------